-Seaside, is located on northwest Florida’s Gulf Coast in the South Walton area between Panama City and Destin.
-Founded in 1981, Seaside is credited as the country’s first New Urbanist community, and its cheerful pastel color palette, traditional Florida panhandle architectural style, and intentionally walkable/bikeable layout became instantly recognizable signatures.
-While Southeasterners have been aware of Seaside’s charms almost from the start, the rest of the country (and indeed the world) fell under its spell when it was featured as the primary filming location in the 1998 Jim Carrey movie The Truman Show.
-The town is now the topic of lectures in architectural and design schools around the world, but that means little to the scores of families who call Seaside their vacation home away from home.
+Southeasterners have been aware of Seaside’s charms almost from the start.
+The rest of the country and world fell under its spell when it was featured as the primary filming location in the 1998 Jim Carrey movie The Truman Show.
+The town is now the topic of lectures in architectural and design schools around the world.
+But, that means little to the scores of families who call Seaside their vacation home away from home.
 For them, what makes Seaside special is its unique ability to inject new life into notions of community, comfort, and ease.

-Dining options are plentiful and diverse at Seaside—the town center is home to more than 15 restaurants, cafes, and food, snack, and beverage stands.
-The granddaddy of Seaside eateries is Bud & Alley’s (850-231-5900, www.budandalleys.com), the town’s oldest restaurant and a beloved South Walton gathering spot, not least for its rooftop bar overlooking the Gulf of Mexico and white sand beaches.
-People travel from surrounding communities (and farther afield) to sample the restaurant’s menu of Florida panhandle classics and unique twists on classic Southern cuisine.
+Dining options are plentiful and diverse at Seaside.
+The town center is home to more than 15 restaurants, cafes, and food, snack, and beverage stands.
+The granddaddy of Seaside eateries is Bud & Alley’s, the town’s oldest restaurant and a beloved South Walton gathering spot, not least for its rooftop bar overlooking the Gulf of Mexico and white sand beaches.
+People travel near and far to sample the restaurant’s menu of Florida panhandle classics and unique twists on classic Southern cuisine.
 The seemingly bottomless appetite among visitors for Bud & Alley’s has spawned two additional eateries in recent years—a Taco Bar and a Pizza Bar, both of which met with instant success.

 From art galleries and home furnishings to sophisticated beach apparel and toys and sports gear, there’s plenty to charm a shopping fanatic at Seaside.
-Sundog Books (850- 231-5481, www.sundogbooks.com), an independently owned bookstore, is a Seaside institution, packed to the rafters with books for every taste and interest.
-The shop also hosts regular booksigning events with national and local authors, and an associated music store, Central Square Records, has opened next store for the more musically inclined.
+Sundog Books, an independently owned bookstore, is a Seaside institution, packed to the rafters with books for every taste and interest.
+The shop also hosts regular book signing events with national and local authors.
+An associated music store, Central Square Records, has opened next door for the more musically inclined.

-Kids will be enchanted by Duckies Shop of Fun (850-231-4800, www.shopduckies.com) which carries toys, kids’ clothing, and “just plain silly stuff” in a brightly decorated, whimsical space.
-Children of all ages will delight in watching toys spin and parachute from shelves, a parade of ducks overhead, and giant tree of ducks.
+Kids will be enchanted by Duckies Shop of Fun, which carries toys, kids’ clothing, and “just plain silly stuff” in a brightly decorated, whimsical space.
+Children of all ages will delight in watching toys spin and parachute from shelves, a parade of ducks overhead, and a giant tree of ducks.

 Perhaps the only thing you can’t buy at Seaside, but which is available everywhere you look, is the opportunity to disconnect from the frantic pace of modern life and reconnect with the one true commodity—family.